iNKORE-NET/Translations/namespaces/site-home/content/community/rules-capacity.en-us.md

 **Our Stance**: We won't create Group #2, #3, etc. Focused, active hubs > multiple dead chats.

+### What Should I Do?

+Try to engage more in the group if you can.
+Now's the time to speak up!

+Add our offical website to your bookmarks, leave quietly, and come back loudly when you're ready to participate.

+Go talk to the owner of the social media platform and ask them to remove the group size limit.

 ## TL;DR

 We prioritize engaged members.
 Left quietly?
 Come back loudly! 🚀